Return to Home Page

 THE RANGE OF BLADES

 (1) Austrian grass blade : standard blade, for grass and light weeds.
-(Length: 40 cm, 60cm, 75 cm, 85 cm).
+(Length: 60cm, 75cm and competition blade of 95 and 110 cm).

-(4) Ditch Blade: hook-nosed blade for tough grass and weedy vegetation; ideal for hedgerows, fencelines, in between fruit bushes etc. (55 cm, 65cm).
+(3) Ditch Blade: hook-nosed blade for tough grass and weedy vegetation; ideal for hedgerows, fencelines, in between fruit bushes etc. (55 cm, 65cm).
 The most versatile blade.

 LENGTH

-Tiny blades (40cm) These are most likely to be useful for mowing ground cover around cultivated plants: for example undersown green manure to serve as a mulch, around daffodils, around closely planted fruit bushes etc. If everything is getting out of control and weeds threatening to outgrow cultivated plants, mowing with a short blade is usually a lot quicker than hoeing, and hoeing easier after you have mown,
+Tiny blades (40cm - 50cm) These are most likely to be useful for mowing ground cover around cultivated plants: for example undersown green manure to serve as a mulch, around daffodils, around closely planted fruit bushes etc. If everything is getting out of control and weeds threatening to outgrow cultivated plants, mowing with a short blade is usually a lot quicker than hoeing, and hoeing easier after you have mown,

 SWAPPING OVER BLADES

-All blades now come with the same tang angle, and so can be fitted to the same snath without fiddling about with wedges or shims.
+All blades come with the same tang angle, and so can be fitted to the same snath without fiddling about with wedges or shims.
 It takes about one minute to remove one blade and fit another.

 BEGINNERS